 Organisations wishing to apply for such data should initially do so by emailing the service at CCTV.InsuranceRequests@huntingdonshire.gov.uk

 Police or other statutory prosecuting agencies are to submit request to view data via the separate email CCTV.EvidenceRequests@huntingdonshire.gov.uk

 If you want to request CCTV footage in relation to damage to your car or property, then please report the incident to your insurance company and/or the police.
 They will then obtain the relevant footage as per the third parties section above.
 They have a statutory right to investigate and receive all data relevant to the investigation, including that of other data subjects etc.

 Data Subject Access is a route to request only your personal data that we may hold on you, and in the case of recorded CCTV that would be your potential image only, nothing else.

-Subject Access does NOT permit you to receive other subjects' personal data, such as their images or vehicles etc, so should not be used for this purpose and you should contact the police or your insurance company who have that right to investigate and view all relevant data on your behalf.
+Subject Access does NOT permit you to receive other peoples' personal data, such as their images or vehicles etc, so should not be used for this purpose.
+You should contact the police or your insurance company who have that right to investigate and view all relevant data on your behalf.

 Once received, we will review your request and respond to you, either setting out the steps we are going to take to make the date available or the reasons for refusal.

 You can make a complaint about the Shared Service CCTV Scheme by emailing email@example.com where it will be logged and handled in accordance with our complaints policy.